Sticks & Stones

 Sirius changed clothes and glanced over at the closed hangings at Remus' four-poster.
 Then he looked at James, who was up polishing the handle of his broom.
 "Remus…?"
 Sirius asked.

 James shrugged.
 "Give him some time, mate.
 He always bounces back.
 It's what we love about him."

 "Yeah…" And Sirius climbed into bed, not really thinking about James' exact words.

 Sirius supposed that "some time" would probably be the next couple of days that passed, but he had to have James and Peter keep him in check when a month passed and he and Remus had still not reconciled.
 The tension in the Shrieking Shack didn't help, but Sirius told himself that, even if they weren't anything romantic anymore, he would still be there as his best mate.
 Monthly transformations were not something one had to suffer alone.

 "But this is getting tiresome," Sirius spat under his breath when almost another month went by.
 He angrily looked at James, who was watching him across the lunch table.
 "What?"

 Sirius frowned, as well.
-"Don't you think I kinda know that, Prongs?
+"Don't you think I kind of know that, Prongs?
 I…" He tore his piece of toast to bits.
 "I saw his face that night."

 "Could you pass the jam?"
 Peter asked, and James gave Peter the jar.
 The conversation didn't resume.

-In Transfiguration the next period, Sirius paired up with Lily and James sat beside Remus.
-It was and wasn't a surprise to the Animagus; James, sure, would've loved to have been partners with Lily, but he was busy trying to fix Sirius' and Remus' friendship, Sirius was sure.
+In Transfiguration the next period, Sirius paired up with Lily, and James sat beside Remus.
+It was and wasn't a surprise to the Animagus; James, sure, would've loved to have been partners with Lily, but he was busy trying to fix Sirius' and Remus' friendship, Sirius assumed confidently.

-… Sirius once remembered Regulus telling him that "assume" makes an "ass" out of "u" and "me."
+… Sirius once remembered Regulus telling him that "assume" made an "ass" out of "u" and "me."